Laser / IPL Hair Removal Bristol

 Risk of skin infection

-As laser hair removal involves damaging hair follicles with a laser, there is a slight infection risk.
-To minimize this risk, the area should be treated as a wound while it heals, and should be kept as clean and sterile as possible.
+As laser hair removal involves damaging hair follicles with a laser, there is a slight risk of infection.
+To minimize this risk, the area should be treated as a wound while it heals and should be kept as clean and sterile as possible.

 After your treatment, it is very important to follow a few simple guidelines which we have listed below: